m-wrona/scala-samples/README.md

 Exercises made from different areas of Scala and FP programming using monads, monoids, shapeless etc.

+### Type level programming (`com.mwronski.typelevel`)

+Type-level programming involves calculations that are done during compilation time while type-inferring/type-checking.

+It's demonstrated using:

+a) Church encoding for booleans with basic operations:

+Church encoding is a means of representing data and operators in the lambda calculus.

+b) Peano numbers with basic arithmetic:

+Peano numbers are a simple way of representing the natural numbers using only a zero value and a successor function.

 ### Type classes (`com.mwronski.typeclass`)

 Sample parser built using type classes.
 Parser can convert string into chosen model.